abdullahimo1/ActiveDirectoryLab/README.md

 <b> AD Installation</b><br/>
 This screenshot displays the <b>Server Manager – Add Roles and Features Wizard</b>, where the
 <b>Active Directory Domain Services (AD DS)</b> role is being installed.
-This installation is a key step in transforming the Windows Server into a <b>Domain Controller</b>, enabling centralized authentication, user management, and domain-wide policy control.
+The following screenshot shows the Windows Server 2019 Domain Controller login screen, displaying the domain name MOHAMED.
+The prompt MOHAMED\Administrator confirms that the server has been successfully promoted to a domain controller and the Active Directory domain (mohamed.com) is operational.
 </p>
 <p align="center">
   <img src="https://i.imgur.com/WYDdXxU.png" alt="Active Directory Installation" width="80%" height="80%">